Article

 Planning and Preparation

-Planning is crucial – it gives you the ability to capitalize when an opportunity presents itself.
-If you are not ready for opportunity, your brand generally won’t reach its maximum potential.
+Planning is crucial—it allows you to capitalize when an opportunity presents itself.
+If you are not ready for an opportunity, your brand will generally won’t reach its maximum potential.

 Assessment and Monitoring

-To prepare for and find new opportunities, assess your company’s strengths and areas for improvement with quarterly or annual surveys with your employees and customers.
+To prepare for and find new opportunities, assess and monitor your brand's identity by evaluating your company’s strengths and areas for improvement with quarterly or annual surveys with your employees and customers.
 These recurring surveys will help you measure if impressions are changing over time.
-You can also conduct an audit of social and news media mentions to keep track of how and where you company is being talked about.
+You can also conduct an audit of social and news media mentions to keep track of how and where your company is being talked about.
 For even more insight into what matters to your customers, consider monitoring for mentions of your competitors, too.

 Methods for Addressing Feedback